Dream Street: 2023 revival

 In April 2023, members Greg Raposo, Matt Ballinger, and Frankie J. Galasso were interviewed on the podcast, Frosted Tips with Lance Bass hosted by Lance Bass.

 On May 12, 2023, Raposo uploaded a short clip to Instagram of him, and Galasso working on what appears to be new Dream Street music and material.

 On June 11, 2023, Raposo, Galasso, and Ballinger released the single "Smile" on what would have been former band member Chris Trousdale's 38th birthday in honor of him following his death in 2020.
 (Note: Jesse McCartney left the group prior to the lawsuits in 2002 meaning he is no longer an official member and did not perform in "Smile") The official music video for "Smile" was uploaded to Raposo's YouTube channel the following day.

 On December 13, 2023, Dream Street launched an official Instagram page.

 In February 2024, It was announced that Ballinger and Raposo would be attending Pop2000 In Paradise at the Villa del Palmar Flamingos Beach Resort & Spa Riviera Nayarit in Nuevo Vallarta, Mexico from September 28 to October 3, 2024.

 On April 27, 2024, Jesse McCartney briefly reunited with his former bandmates after one of his performances during his All's Well tour at the Empire Live in New York City, where they all performed a rendition of their original cover of the song entitled, "Sugar Rush" originally performed by A-Teens.

 It was revealed in June 2024 that Frankie J. Galasso had stepped back from the band's revival, leaving Ballinger and Raposo as a duo.

-In May 2025, it was revealed that Dream Street would be performing along side British rock band BBMak in June 2025.
+In May 2025, it was revealed that Dream Street would be performing alongside British rock band BBMak in June 2025.

 On June 18, 2025, Dream Street performed alongside BBMak at StageOne at FTC in Fairfield, Connecticut and on June 23, 2025 at City Winery New York City in downtown Manhattan.

 It was revealed in August 2025 that the duo is working on a new album.